sirkaushalkumar/node/README.md

     - We are using a bundler webpack in the project.
 Everything in here is a tiny universe.
     - Create a react componet
     - Take a react componet and show it on the screen

+### What is JSX

+- What is JSX
+    - It looka likw html but it is not html.
+To make es2015 or higher or process jsx we use JSX.
+No browser understands JSX.
+It is converted into html using babel.
+    - We can use the [link](https://babeljs.io/repl) to check how the processed code looks like.
+    - It is much easier to read and it is much easier to get the essence of what is going on.
+    - It is not required to use JSX in React but it is highly recommended.

+- JSX
+    - Special dialect of JS (its not HTML!)
+    - Browsers don't understand JSX code!.
+We write JSX then run tolls to turn it into normal JS
+    - Very similar in form and function to HTML with a couple differences.
+    - We need to put the immediate opening html element next to return keyword while creating the element or else it will give error.
+    - A better way to put it in parenthesis with opening paranthesis on the same line of return keyword.

+- JSX vs HTML
+    - Adding custom styling to an element uses different syntax.
+    - Adding a class to an element uses different syntax.
+    - JSX can reference JS variables.
+    - *HTML:* &lt;div style="background-clor: red;">&lt;/div> will be converted into *JSX* as &lt;div style={{backgroundcolor: 'red'}}>&lt;/div>
+    - First curly brace means that we want to referene a javascript varaiable inside of JSX.
+The second curly brace is meant javaScript object.
+    - In styling JSX we provide javascript object.
+    - We need to remove dash from any styling element in JSX
+    - Separate two stylings with a comma puntuation mark.
+    - As per community convention stylinh has single quotes for values but for other stuffs where character data is needed, double quotes is used.
+    - In JSX for class we use className at place for class. class is a javascript keyword and is used to define component.
+So to prevent the collison, and throwbacks we use className at place for class.
+Though this limitation will be gone as smart processes continue to evolve.
+    - JSX can very easily can reference javascript variable.